erai2/local/README.md

 Uploaded documents are stored in the `uploaded_docs/` directory and are also ignored by Git.

-## SuamSaJuAnalyzer
+## SuriAnalyzer

-The repository now includes an example script `saju_analyzer.py` demonstrating how to store and analyze Suam Myeongri data using SQLite.
+The repository now includes an example script `saju_analyzer.py` demonstrating how to store and analyze SuriAnalyzer data using SQLite.
 Run the file directly to see a simple analysis routine:

 ```bash